Neurocritical Care Center

-Our 16-bed, dedicated neuroscience ICU uses state-of-the-art technology such as intracranial pressure monitoring, brain oxygen monitoring and ultrasound imaging techniques to provide critically ill patients with specialty care services for conditions such as complicated stroke, ruptured brain aneurysm, intracerebral hemorrhage, traumatic brain injury and acute spinal cord injury.
+Our 16-bed, dedicated neuroscience ICU uses state-of-the-art technology (such as intracranial pressure monitoring, brain oxygen monitoring and ultrasound imaging techniques) to provide critically ill patients with specialty care services.
+We manage conditions such as complicated stroke, ruptured brain aneurysm, intracerebral hemorrhage, traumatic brain injury and acute spinal cord injury.

 A team-based model of care ensures that, upon admission, patients are followed by the same neurointensivists, critical care nurses, social workers and other health providers throughout their length of stay.
 This continuity ensures coordinated, seamless care, and excellent communication between the medical team and patients and their families.
 Overall, this approach increases quality of care and patient satisfaction.
 In addition, we regularly evaluate patient length of stay and readmission rates.

 We believe communication with the patient's family is imperative.
 Our social services team reaches out to family and caregivers on a daily basis to discuss and educate families about the patient's clinical status and pertinent illnesses.
 Our Neurocritical Care Center has incorporated a child life team to arrange visitation for even the youngest visitors.